-Augsburg College Baccalaureate Service June 29, 2008
+Augsburg College Baccalaureate Service June 27, 2011

 Whoever welcomes you welcomes me, and whoever welcomes me welcomes the one who sent me...and whoever gives even a cup of cold water to one of these little ones in the name of a disciple - truly I tell you, none of these will lose their reward.
 (Matthew 10: 40, 42)

-Grace and peace to you from our God,
+Grace and peace to you from our creator God, from our Lord and Savior Jesus Christ, and from the Holy Spirit that enlivens and sustains our lives together.

-who is creator, redeemer and sustainer.
 Amen.